bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Micropayment (a single transaction within a micropayment channel)

   Message
-    A parameter of bitcoin: URIs which allows the receiver to optionally specify a message to the spender.
+    The optional 'message' parameter of 'bitcoin:' URIs which allows the receiver to specify a message to the spender.

+  Msg_block
+    The block header hash data type identifier of an inventory on the P2P network.

+  Msg_cmpct_block
+    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a compact block.

+  Msg_filtered_block
+    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a merkle block.

+  Msg_tx
+    The TXID data type identifier of an inventory on the P2P network.

+  Msg_witness_block
+    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a block with witness serialization for SegWit.

+  Msg_witness_tx
+    An alternative of the transaction data type identifier of an inventory on the P2P network used to request a transaction with witness serialization for SegWit.

   Message header
     The four header fields prefixed to all messages on the Bitcoin P2P network.